otroan/vppdhc/README.md

 Not yet implemented.

 ## DHCPv6 PD client
+A DHCPv6 Prefix Delegation client.
+Currently only integration with NPTv6 is supported.
+Whenever a prefix is received via DHCPv6 PD, a NPTv6 binding is created with the configured internal prefix.

 ## DHCPv6 server
+A stateless DHCPv6 server.
+An address is created based on the client's DUID and IAID, and a single address is assigned to the client.
+No duplicate detection is performed.

 ## RA Advertisement daemon
 The RA advertisement daemon is very simple.
 For the interface(s) it is enabled on, it will advertise an RA